datacarpentry/datacarpentry.github.io/_posts/2017-10-23-call-for-candidates-joint-board.md

 In order to stand for election we request that you write a blog post that introduces yourself to the community.
 The post:

-* must be about 500 words can be written in any format (question and answer, paragraph etc.)
+* must be about 500 words and can be written in any format (question and answer, paragraph etc.)
-* must be titled "2018 Election: Your Name" must be submitted by December 1, 2017
+* must be titled "2018 Election: Your Name"
+* must be submitted by December 1, 2017

 You can submit your post as a pull request to either the [SWC website repository](https://github.com/swcarpentry/website), the [DC website